-Donna Crossman, Career Coach
+Brigitte Grimm, Career Coach

 Located in the School Counseling Office

-Hours: Monday and Tuesday, 8:15 am - 4:00 pm
+Hours: Monday - Thursday, 9:00 am - 4:00 pm (Aug-May)

-- Work closely with students, parents, school counselors, and teachers to provide career information, individual career counseling, post-secondary school information, college information, and support completing FAFSA and scholarship applications.
+- Work closely with students, parents, school counselors, and teachers to provide career information, individual career counseling, post-secondary school information, college information, and support completing FAFSA and scholarship applications

-- Work with students to develop a written plan in order to meet their goals and objectives in the career paths they have chosen.
+- Work with students to develop a written plan in order to meet their goals and objectives in the career paths they have chosen

-- Provide students with a wide range of career options and connect students with businesses and industry.
+- Provide students with a wide range of career options and connect students with businesses and industry

-- Assess students' skills, interests, and values by administering a career assessment.
+- Assess students' skills, interests, and values by administering a career assessment

-- Provide a list of schools that match the students' career goals and focus on students' strengths and interests.
+- Provide a list of schools that match the students' career goals and focus on students' strengths and interests

-- Assist students by administering Virginia Community College (VCCS) Placement Tests at the high school.
+- Assist students by administering Virginia Community College (VCCS) Placement Tests at the high school

-- Set up an appointment with Ms. Crossman in the School Counseling Department to schedule a time to take the College Placement Tests.
-You must take an English Placement Test and a Math Placement Test.
-(You must take the placement tests unless you have taken the SAT and scored a minimum of 500 on Critical Reading and Writing and a minimum 520 on the math.
+- · If you GPA is below a 3.0 and you want to take Dual Enrollment classes, you will have to take an English Placement Test and a Math Placement Test (unless you’ve taken the SATs and scored a minimum of 500 on Critical Reading and Writing and a minimum 520 on the math portion).
 Some math courses may require higher scores in order to enroll.
-If you have taken the ACT, you must have scored a minimum of 21 on the Reading and Math sections.)
+If you have taken the ACT, you must have scored a minimum of 21 on the Reading and Math sections.

 - The local scholarship packet will be available in the school counseling office in February, so check the website frequently for further information.

-- Register for the test at www.collegeboard.org.
+Register for the test at www.collegeboard.org.

-ARE YOU CURRENTLY SEARCHING FOR YOUR FUTURE COLLEGE OR UNIVERSITY?
+SEARCHING FOR YOUR FUTURE COLLEGE OR UNIVERSITY?